mattmohandiss/cube/cube/ARCHITECTURE.md

 ## Implementation Details (Optional)

+### Cube Renderer Implementation
+The module implements a cube-specific renderer with several optimizations:

+1. **Interface Implementation**: Implements the shape renderer interface defined by the renderer module, allowing for consistent integration.
+2. **Cube-Specific Mesh Generation**: Efficiently creates cube geometry based on face definitions and corner offsets.
+3. **Instance Data Management**: Creates optimized instance data for GPU rendering, including position, color, and visibility.
+4. **Hardware Instancing**: Uses hardware instancing to render thousands of cubes in a single draw call.
+5. **Shader Management**: Manages cube-specific shader parameters and uniforms.
+6. **Visibility Optimization**: Encodes face visibility as bitfields for efficient GPU processing.
+7. **Memory Management**: Properly releases old instance meshes to prevent memory leaks.
+8. **Outline Rendering**: Implements cube outline rendering for visual clarity.
+9. **View Distance Handling**: Optimizes rendering based on configured view distance.
+10. **Debug Information**: Provides detailed performance metrics for debugging and optimization.

-### Rendering Optimizations
+### Data Management Optimizations
 The module includes several optimizations to achieve high performance:

 1. **Creation-time Computation**: Stores 3D corner positions at cube creation time to avoid recalculating during rendering
 2. **Precomputed Visibility**: Determines which faces are visible based on the fixed camera angle during cube creation
 3. **Streamlined Rendering**: Minimizes calculations during the render loop by leveraging precomputed data
 4. **Neighbor-Based Face Culling**: Provides functionality to update visible faces based on neighbors, hiding interior faces that would never be seen
-5. **Enhanced Edge Detection**: Shows faces at the boundary of the view distance with special handling for corner cases.
-Side faces of cubes at corners are always shown regardless of neighbors, creating a clean visual edge as the camera moves through the world
+5. **Enhanced Edge Detection**: Shows faces at the boundary of the view distance with special handling for corner cases
 6. **Cache Invalidation**: Intelligently invalidates caches when world structure changes occur
 7. **Adjacent Cube Updates**: When cubes are added or removed, only the affected neighbors have their visibility recalculated
-8. **GPU-Accelerated Rendering**: Provides a shader-based rendering system that leverages hardware instancing to draw thousands of cubes in a single draw call
-9. **Bitfield Visibility Flags**: Encodes face visibility data as bitfields for efficient processing on the GPU
+8. **Bitfield Visibility Flags**: Encodes face visibility data as bitfields for efficient processing on the GPU
-10. **Unified Lighting Model**: Maintains consistent lighting between CPU and GPU rendering approaches
+9. **Unified Lighting Model**: Maintains consistent lighting across the application